Christian fascism: American history and politics

-Criticism of the term
+Criticism of the use of the term

-Anti-war human-rights activist George Hunsinger, director of the Centre for Barth Studies at Princeton Theological Seminary, regards the very accusation of "fascism" as a sophisticated theological attack on the biblical depiction of Jesus.
-He believes that the view of Christ which is harmfully accused as Christofascist is in fact the real "Jesus Christ as he is depicted in Scripture".
-Hunsinger contrasts his preferred understanding of Jesus with the "nonnormative Christology" that self-proclaimed anti-Christofascists offer as an alternative, which he criticizes as extreme relativism that reduces Jesus Christ to "an object of mere personal preference and cultural location".
-Hunsinger believes that this relativism may contribute to the same problems which Karl Barth in the previous century saw in Germany's Christian church.
+Anti-war and human rights activist George Hunsinger, director of the Centre for Barth Studies at Princeton Theological Seminary, regards the very accusation of "fascism" as a sophisticated theological attack on the Christian biblical depiction of Jesus.
+He believes that the view of Jesus, which is called Christofascist, is, in fact, the real "Jesus Christ as he is depicted in Scripture".
+Hunsinger contrasts his preferred understanding of Jesus with the "nonnormative Christology" that self-proclaimed anti-Christofascists offer as an alternative, which he criticizes as extreme relativism that reduces Jesus to "an object of mere personal preference and cultural location".
+Hunsinger believes that this relativism may contribute to the same problems that Karl Barth saw in Germany's Christian church during the previous century.
+The strife of the medieval Hussite Wars has led some contemporary historians to condemn their methods as fascist.